 This hike is on the western face of a gigantic mountain range and is more prone to inclement weather than the southern and eastern faces.
 Check the conditions before you head out.
 If rain/ snow is forecasted, head out early.
-If strong winds are forecasted, stay home or be very, very cautious.
+If strong winds are forecasted, stay home, or be very, very cautious.

-I rated this hike as 1.5 out of 5 difficulty assuming you're acclimated to elevations above 8,000 ft.
-Bring water, Tylenol, caffeine and a snack if you're not used to high elevations.
+I rated this hike as 1.5 out of 5 for difficulty assuming you're acclimated to elevations above 8,000 ft.
+Bring water, Tylenol, caffeine, and a snack if you're not used to high elevations.
 My genius friend swears by smoking a cigarette before a high altitude hike because nicotine increases blood flow.
 Don't try it if your under 18 or if you're not a fan of lung disease.

-Water sources / history lesson:
+Water sources / history lesson

 The Spanish Explorers called this place "Sierra sin agua" translation: mountain without water.
 Just about every significant water source on the mountain is the property of the Flagstaff municipalities.
 Don't expect any along the trail.
 However, agua and carbonated sugar water can be purchased at Snowbowl's Hart prairie lodge just East of the parking lot and trailhead.